Efficient Teacher: Semi-Supervised Object Detection for YOLOv5: Experiments

 \textbf{Effect of Pseudo Label Assigner.} The impact of the proposed Pseudo Label Assigner is presented in Table~\ref{tab:pseudo label assigner}.
 We observe that applying the Unbiased Teacher method to the Dense detector with a threshold of 0.3 for pseudo label generation only leads to a modest $AP_{50:95}$ improvement of 1.65, which is considerably lower than the 7.6 $AP_{50:95}$ gain achieved by the Unbiased Teacher\cite{liu2021unbiased} applied to the Faster R-CNN.
 When neglecting the uncertain pseudo labels, the $AP_{50:95}$ further increases to 35.2.
 However, by utilizing the Pseudo Label Assigner to handle the uncertain pseudo labels, we obtain a significant improvement of 7.45 in $AP_{50:95}$, resulting in a final performance of 37.90, which is comparable to that of the Unbiased Teacher applied to the Faster R-CNN.

-\textbf{Effect of dynamic threshold.} We evaluate the impact of varying the threshold value $\tau_2$ in the Pseudo Label Assigner method on the COCO 10\% standard task.
-As shown in Table~\ref{tab:dynamic_thresh}, increasing the value of $\tau_2$ results in a decreasing trend for $AP_{50:95}$, which is indicative of fewer reliable pseudo labels and more uncertain ones.
-This highlights the importance of having an appropriate balance between reliable and uncertain pseudo labels, as the decrease in the number of reliable pseudo labels can negatively impact the effectiveness of SSOD training.
-Notably, the use of Epoch Adaptor to dynamically calculate the value of $\tau_2$ results in the best performance without requiring manual tuning efforts.
+\textbf{Effect of Distribution Adaptation in EA.} We evaluate the impact of varying the threshold value $\tau_2$ in the Pseudo Label Assigner method on the COCO 10\% standard task.
+Table~\ref{tab:dynamic_thresh} demonstrates that an increase in $\tau_2$ leads to a reduction in $AP_{50:95}$, which suggests that fewer reliable pseudo labels and more uncertain ones are generated.
+This finding emphasizes the significance of maintaining an optimal balance between reliable and uncertain pseudo labels.
+Importantly, we observe that utilizing the distribution adaptation technique to dynamically compute the value of $\tau_2$ yields the best performance without requiring manual tuning.
+Our results suggest that this approach can lead to improved performance in SSOD training by striking an appropriate balance between reliable and uncertain pseudo labels, and by avoiding the negative impacts of manual tuning efforts.

+\textbf{Effect of the Domain Adaptation in EA.} Table~\ref{tab:domain adaptation} evidence that the utilization of domain adaptation leads to the improved convergence of SSOD training.
+This improvement can be attributed to domain adaptation effectively reducing the distributional divergence between labeled and unlabeled data, thus enabling more precise generation of pseudo-labels on the unlabeled data.

-\textbf{Effect of the Epoch Adaptor.} We conducted an ablation study of Epoch Adaptor, as shown in Figure \ref{fig:epoch_adaptor}.
-The results demonstrate that after jointly training with Epoch Adaptor, the network achieves superior performance with fewer iterations compared to the other two SSOD training methods, namely fully supervised and alternating training, which involves training a detector for 70K iterations in a fully supervised manner followed by 240K iterations of semi-supervised training.
+\textbf{Ultimate impact of EA.} We demonstrated the accelerated training effect achieved by combining Domain Adaptation and Distribution Adaptation.
+(Figure \ref{fig:epoch_adaptor}).
+Our results demonstrate that joint training with Epoch Adaptor leads to superior performance with fewer iterations compared to fully supervised and alternating training.
+This highlights the potential of Epoch Adaptor as a more efficient and effective approach for training SSOD models.